cisca2elle/alx-system_engineering-devops/0x02-shell_redirections/README.md

-duplicate the last line of a file script that deletes specific files count number of directories and sub-directories in the current directory
+duplicate the last line of a file script that deletes specific files count number of directories and sub-directories in the current directory Create script that takes list of word as input and prints words that appear exactly once